GloriaY007/Final-Group-Project-/README.md

 ### Segment I: Sketch It Out!

 During the 1st Segment,  ***The Ladies*** project team, will be focused on outlining the structure of the overall group project.
-During this phase, Gloria will be a square, Lynn will be a triangle, Assitan will be a circle, and Diana will be an X.
+During this phase, Gloria will be a :black_square_button:, Lynn will be a :small_red_triangle:, Assitan will be a :red_circle:, and Diana will be an :heavy_multiplication_x:.

 Here is a list of deliverables for *Sunday, April 25, 2021* and their assigned reponsible team member:
 - [x] Topic for the project